-What you must pay when Services that are covered for you you get these services Cervical and vaginal cancer screening TIER 1 Covered services include: There is no coinsurance. copayment, or deductible for • For all women: Pap tests and pelvic exams are covered Medicare-covered preventive once every 24 months Pap and pelvic exams.
-If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap TIER 2 test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
-TIER 1 and TIER 2 If you receive additional services, cost sharing for those services may apply.
-Chiropractic services TIER 1 Covered services include: We cover only manual manipulation of the spine to correct subluxation
+Cervical and vaginal cancer screening

+- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months

-Note: Office visits and x-rays are not covered
+There is no coinsurance. copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

+There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

+If you receive additional services, cost sharing for those services may apply.

+Chiropractic services

+- Manual manipulation of the spine to correct subluxation - Routine care covered for one office visit and set of x-rays (up to 3 views) every year performed by a chiropractor.